-This is just a quick update while we're at the airport waiting for our flight (economy class tickets as usual), and is intended to briefly answer the many questions we receive regarding business cases.
+This is just a quick update while we're at the airport waiting for our flight, and is intended to briefly answer the many questions we receive regarding business cases.
 Most of these revolve around the essential elements of a business case.
 That is, what should it contain?

 A business case should contain:

 - a summary explaining the reasons for the project and expenditure

 - an options analysis